homerhanumat/knitr-jekyll/_posts/2014-05-05-reasons-to-teach-with-R-3.md

 * to provide a "linear summary"" of the scatter plot;
 * to provide linear predictions, based on the scatter plot, of y-values from x-values.

-The so-called "SD line"---the line that runs through the point of averages and whose slope is the ratio of the standard deviation of the y-value to the standard deviation of the x-value---is well-suited to the former task, whereas the regression line is, of course, the right choice for the latter one.
+The so-called "SD line"---the line that runs through the point of averages and whose slope is the ratio of the standard deviation of the $$ y $$-value to the standard deviation of the $$ x $$-value---is well-suited to the former task, whereas the regression line is, of course, the right choice for the latter one.
 When many students first look at a scatter plot, they see an SD line in their mind's eye; when they get around to producing the regression line, it can look like a misfire.

 The following app helps clear things up for students.
 It is based on a discussion on the "shallow regression line" issue in [*Statistics*](http://books.wwnorton.com/books/Statistics/), the classic text by Freeman, Pisani and Purves.